 - History of Success: How many students went to your event in the past?
 Did they enjoy it?

-- Essential Items: While $70,000 sounds like a lot, try splitting it among 850 RSOs and you will find each organization is looking at receiving only $82.
+- Essential Items: While the fund has tens of thousands of dollars, try splitting it equally among the over 1,000 RSOs on campus.
 We prioritize funding based on elements that are absolutely essential for the event to occur.
-If you are running an event in Kane Hall and reserving Kane 130 is essential for your event, we will help fund that before we fund advertising.
+For example, if you are running an event in Kane Hall and reserving Kane 130 is essential for your event, we will help fund that before we fund advertising.

-- Your SAO Adviser will sit down with you and go over your request to make sure you submit the most successful application possible.
+- Meet with your SAO Adviser.
+Meeting with your adviser is required – together you will go over your request and ensure your application is as complete and detailed as possible.
 They will be asking logistical questions to ensure that state regulations are being met and that your big idea is properly conveyed in writing.

 - Our SAO Advisers live and breathe programming; they know their stuff – use this time wisely!

 - Schedule a presentation time slot.
 Your SAO Adviser will confirm with us when you’ve met and submitted your application.
 We will reach out to schedule a time for you to present to the committee.

 - Present your event plan to us.
 During the meeting, we will ask you to expand on your application and will ask about your budget.
 The committee will deliberate and come to a decision on how much to fund your event for.
 You will receive confirmation from us within the week you present.

 - Run the event (Woo hoo!)

 How long does the process take?